Pelargonium, geranium : planting and growing

 Pelargonium Cassiopeia

 This geranium combines qualities of ivy geranium and zonal geranium.
-Forms a compact mound with beautiful umbels of deep red flowers.
-A top performer for balconies!
+It forms a compact clump with beautiful umbels of deep red flowers.
+A champion in every category for balconies!

 • Flowering time June to November